 They’re actually quite common.
 About three out of 10 men will get them at some point in their lives.
 Men between ages 20 to 50 are most likely to get them.

 How Do I Know If I Have One?

 Most of the time, spermatoceles don’t hurt, so you may not have any symptoms.
 You might only feel a bump while examining your testicles.
 Your doctor might find it during an exam.
 As the cyst gets bigger, you may feel heaviness in your testicle.
 You might also notice a mass or swelling behind or above your testicle.

 Your doctor will likely do a couple of tests to make sure the growth is a spermatocele and not a tumor.
 He’ll probably start with a physical exam.
 Then he’ll follow up with a transillumination or an ultrasound.

 Transillumination is where your doctor shines a light through your scrotum.
-If it’s a spermatocele, the light will show fluid.
-If it’s a mass, it won’t.
+If it’s a spermatocele, the light will shine through it.
+If it is a mass, it won't.